 - Frequency: Yearly or more frequently depending on Dust/Dirt build-up - By: Homeowner or Qualified Service Technician - a.
-Be sure the appliance is allowed to cool and has been unplugged. - Follow section on Side Curtain Replacement on page 24 to remove left side from the appliance to obtain direct access to the convection blower. - c.
+Be sure the appliance is allowed to cool and has been unplugged. - b.
+Follow section on Side Curtain Replacement on page 24 for direct access to the convection blower. - c.
 Sweep or vacuum out any build-up.
 Use a brush or compressed air to loosen dirt if needed.